 The general rule is to have no shading from 10:00 am to 3:00 pm.
 Tall trees to the SE or SW can be a problem, particularly in the winter when the sun is lower on the horizon.
 However, in Western Washington where the winter days are short and tend to be cloudy, it is possible to compensate for many winter shading issues.
 Fire Mountain Solar can perform a complete site analysis that will identify the shading effect of any surrounding trees or structures year-around, and make suggestions for optimizing your solar exposure.

 Yes.
 Every year more financing options become available for installing renewable energy at your home or business.
 Many local lending institutions are now offering loans specifically for solar.
 For example, many of our customers have taken advantage of low rates at Puget Sound Cooperative Credit Union (PSCCU).
-Please click here for more information on solar financing.
+Please click here for more information on solar financing and other solar incentives.
 You may also want to consider using a home equity loan for the purchase and installation costs of a solar photovoltaic or solar hot water system to take full advantage of federal tax deductions.
 Many utilities offer rebates or low-interest loans for solar electric and solar hot water systems.

 Most homeowners insurance policies include coverage of solar panels, which means no separate insurance is needed.
 Components of a solar energy system including the rooftop panels or tiles are usually considered a permanent attachment to your property, similar to a patio or a security system.
 You will want to let your insurance agent know when you add solar in case your coverage needs to be increased to cover it.
 And be sure to read the fine print of your coverage, as some policies may exclude damage when it’s caused by a particular threat, such as wind.

 Probably.
 Many areas still do not require a building permit for solar photovoltaic or solar hot water systems, but as far as we know all areas do require an electrical or plumbing permit based on the type of system.